fpgaemu/fpgaemu/docs/emulation.rst

 Now imagine if you had access to a special computer called an emulation evaluation board.
 From the outside, it is like any other computer, as the board also has USB, Ethernet, and other standard peripherals.
-However, at the heart of the board is what's known as an *FPGA*, a special kind of chip that can emulate every other computer in existence.
+However, at the heart of the board is what is known as an *FPGA*, a special kind of chip that can emulate every other computer in existence.
 Although a little clunky and hard to use, this FPGA means that you can now rest assured knowing that your USB sticks can be fully tested before being sold.
-Not to mention, you only have to set up the board once as an *emulation environment* before you're able to easily swap in and out DUTs for testing.
+Not to mention, the board only needs to be set up once as an *emulation environment* before you're able to easily swap in and out DUTs for testing.
 Not bad, right?

 .. figure:: /images/intro/fpga_intro_board.jpg